jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DV 19 Association rebates
 When this section applies
-(1) This section applies when an association,—
+(1) This section applies when an association—
-  (a) enters into a mutual transaction from which it derives income to which section CB 33 (Amounts derived by mutual associations) applies; and
+  (a) enters into a mutual transaction; and
-  (b) in relation to the transactions, pays association rebates to its members.
+  (b) in relation to the transaction, pays an association rebate to a member.
 Deduction
 (2) The association is allowed a deduction for the lesser of— (a) the amount described in subsection (4); or
   (b) the amount calculated using the formula in subsection (5).
 Allocation
-(3) The deduction is allowed in the income year in which the association derives the income referred to in section CB 33.
+(3) The deduction is allowed in the income year corresponding to the accounting year for which the association rebate is paid.
 Amount paid
 (4) The amount referred to in subsection (2)(a) is the total amount that the association pays as association rebates to members for those mutual transactions that arise in the income year and which the association takes into account in determining its net income or net loss.
 In the calculation of the total amount, it is irrelevant that the amount paid may be limited or reduced because a member of the association has a share or interest in the capital of the association.
 Amount under formula